bidiaz101/my-pantry-log/README.md

 The app will count down the days until the food spoils based on the typical amount of time that food takes to spoil.
 Users can edit this timer before or after they save it.
 Each food item has a table displaying how long food is good under different conditions (room-temp., refrigerated, frozen, etc.).
 Users can edit based on that table.
-One thing the app makes clear is once the user looks at the table is that **Use By dates on food are not useeful for determining if food is safe to eat.** They are merely created by the manufacturer to say when the food can be considered its "freshest."
+One thing the app makes clear is once the user looks at the table is that **Use By dates on food are not useful for determining if food is safe to eat.** They are merely created by the manufacturer to say when the food can be considered its "freshest."
 Food is often good well past its expiration date.
 The tables in the app will often have a "Good Past Printed Date" column if applicable.

 If the timer is inaccurate, the food will come with signs of spoilage to look for.
 If a user if unsure how to use a food that is about to spoil they will be able to click on a link